Abhaycl/Capstone_Cloud_DevOps/README.md

 ## Prerequisite

-1. Have an account on Github with the project folder created.
+1. Create a Github account with the project folder created.
-2. Have an account on AWS for the IAM, for the EC2 instance and for the EKS cluster.
+2. Create a AWS account for the IAM, for the EC2 instance and for the EKS cluster.
-3. Have a Docker account to use the hub.
+3. Create a Docker account to use the hub.
 4. Create an EC2 instance.
-[According to the EC2 instance creation manual](https://github.com/Abhaycl/Capstone_Cloud_DevOps/documents/EC2Creation/README.md)
+[According to the EC2 instance creation manual](https://github.com/Abhaycl/Capstone_Cloud_DevOps/tree/main/documents/EC2Creation/README.md)
 5. Configure the connection to the instance created in EC2.
-[According to the manual connection with the EC2 instance](https://github.com/Abhaycl/Capstone_Cloud_DevOps/documents/EC2Connect/README.md)
+[According to the manual connection with the EC2 instance](https://github.com/Abhaycl/Capstone_Cloud_DevOps/tree/main/documents/EC2Connect/README.md)
 6. Install and configure the Jenkins application with all the necessary plugins among them (Blue Ocean).
-[According to the manual configure Jenkins application](https://github.com/Abhaycl/Capstone_Cloud_DevOps/documents/Jenkins/README.md)
+[According to the manual configure Jenkins application](https://github.com/Abhaycl/Capstone_Cloud_DevOps/tree/main/documents/Jenkins/README.md)

 ## Steps I have followed to complete the project